 - SSRI antidepressants research

 1. Is there a cure for PE?

-This is, of course, the most important question.
-And it seems the answer is both yes and no.
+This is a crucial question, and it seems the answer is both yes and no.

-It appears that there still isn’t a simple treatment that works the same for all guys.
-Unfortunately, it’s a complex problem with many possible causes, and sometimes a combination of causes.
+It appears that there still isn’t a simple treatment that works the same for all men.
+It’s a complex problem with many possible causes, and sometimes a combination of causes.

-Some guys respond well to oral medication; some have better results with topical anesthetics, and others may benefit from counselling or self-help techniques.
+Some men respond well to oral medication.
+Some have better results with topical anesthetics.
+And others may benefit from counseling or self-help techniques.